 Apache Spark is a well-known framework for large-scale data processing.
 Bodo targets the same large-scale data processing workloads such as ETL, data prep, and feature engineering.
 We benchmarked Bodo vs. Spark using the scale factor 1,000 of TPC-H (~1 TB dataset).
 For the Spark testing, we used default AWS EMR without autoscaling to spawn the 16 c5n.18xlarge cluster (1 driver and 15 workers) equivalent compute step to Bodo.
 AWS EMR default also allocates 1152GB of EBS storage for Spark, but we omitted the EBS cost since it is small compared to compute cost.

-The graph below illustrates the compute times of Bodo and Spark for the 22 TPC-H queries (excluding I/O, which has roughly similar performance).
+The graph below illustrates the compute times of Bodo and Spark for our workload derived from TPC-H (excluding I/O, which has roughly similar performance).
 We ran each sets of queries thrice and report the average of those three runs in the table below.
 Across the queries we found that Bodo consumed 83%-98% less computing time than Spark (based on equivalent compute clusters), and was 6x-65x faster than Spark with a median 22.9x overall speedup.
 We found that in general, Bodo’s speed-up is larger for more complex queries and smaller for the simpler queries.
 Corresponding compute cost on AWS EC2 was approximately $14.73 for Spark, and approximately $0.68 for Bodo.

 Bodo vs. Dask